The canonical copy of this repository lives on code.p1k3.com.

 Apart from shell, I tend to reach for Perl for smalltime local utilities.
 It's a language I've been comfortable in for 20 years, it offers a decent stdlib and a ton of good libraries by way of CPAN, and it's installed pretty much everywhere.
 It's also extremely honed for string manipulation, which in practice is the technique that glues most of my nonsense together.

 At this writing I use ZSH on personal systems and Bash when writing tutorials, doing tech support, or working on production server systems.
 I like to keep lots and lots of history.
-I think shell scripting is a nightmare for most real tasks, but I do it pretty often anyway.
+I think shell scripting is in many ways a nightmare for programs longer than a few lines, but I do it pretty often anyway.

 .zshrc- nothing fancy